dmrq70/forth-mecrisp/msp430/README.md

 This is an amazing one.
-There is a DIP version of this chip, and with Matthias Koch's venerated `lowpower` version of [mecrisp] it runs _prompt_ on about 2uA (requires external 32768 crystal but no caps).
+There is a DIP version of this chip, and with Matthias Koch's venerated `lowpower` version of [mecrisp] it runs _prompt_ on less than 2uA (requires external 32768 crystal but no caps).
 The biggest downside is space: it's got only 16kB of flash (of which 11kB takes mecrisp), and 512 bytes of RAM (of which about 200 is available for the program).
 It is mostly enough for a deployed sensor though (just), but development is a bit